dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 *leader.time.to.live.minutes* property in *dhis.conf* to set up how frequently the leader election needs to occur.
-It also gives an indication of how long it would take for another instance to take over as the leader after the previous leader has shutdown/crashed.
+It also gives an indication of how long it would take for another instance to take over as the leader after the previous leader has become unavailable.
 The default value is 2 minutes.
 Note that assigning a leader in the cluster is only done if Redis is enabled.
 An example snippet of the *dhis.conf* configuration file with Redis enabled and leader election time